 ● Memoji and Animoji

-● Pinned conversations, mentions, and inline replies coming in 2020
+● Pinned conversations, mentions, and inline replies arrived in 2020

-iMessage provides IM-style chat features for two or more people chatting while using Apple devices.
+When a chat in Messages contains only Apple device users, the chat uses the iMessage protocol.
 All parties will need to have the service turned on and linked to their iCloud account in their device settings.

 When you send a message on an Apple device, the Messages app will check with Apple whether the cellular number is registered with iMessage.
 This determines whether it will use iMessage or standard text messaging (SMS/MMS).